Let’s build.

 What should I wear?

-What do I need to know about worksite safety and courtesy?
+What do I need to know about worksite courtesy and safety?

-• Smoking — There is no smoking on any Habitat volunteer site.
-If you must take a smoking break, please step away from the site.
+• Smoking – There is no smoking on any Habitat volunteer site.
+If you need to take a smoking break, please step away from the site.

-• Follow the Project Manager — On each job site, the Project Manager is in charge.
-There may be alternative ways to perform a specific task, but we do things the Habitat way for good reason.
-Once the Project Manager makes a decision, please follow his/her directions.
+• Follow the Project Manager – Each job site has a Project Manager who is in charge.
+There may be different ways to do a task, but we follow the Habitat way for good reason.
+Once the Project Manager gives directions, please follow their instructions.

 Homes Built Since 1988